 Applications for this residency have now closed.
 Please see our current opportunities here.

-This residency will offer the writer a quiet place to write.
-However, there will be the opportunity to take part in public events in Flanders and Brussels, as well as to meet and collaborate with fellow authors and translators.
+This residency will offer the writer a quiet place where they can withdraw to work on a manuscript.
+There will be the opportunity to take part in public events in Flanders and Brussels, as well as to meet and collaborate with fellow authors and translators.

 Passa Porta will invite the writer to leave a ‘literary trace’ of his or her stay – in other words, a short text of fiction (1000 words), rooted partially in reality.
-The text will be published on the online magazine of Passa Porta and may be used by Passa Porta in future publications to promote the residence project.
-This and any other assignments will be renumerated accordingly.
+The text will be published on the website and may be used by Passa Porta in future publications to promote the residence project.

 Travel and accommodation